Darsstar/keyring-subprocess/README.md

       is installed into a `PYTHONPATH` location.

 ## Cons
-- It does require `keyring-subprocess` to be installed in the virtual environment associated with the `keyring` executable that is found.
+- It does require `keyring-subprocess[keyring]` to be installed into a virtual environment whose `keyring-subprocess` can be found on the PATH.
 - Adds, or replaces, points of failures.
 Depending on how you look at it.
 - Being able to import `keyring`, `importlib_metadata` and `zipp` but `pip list` not listing them might be confusing and not very helpful during